David Chesky: Writing, recording, and performing

 In 1978, he formed a jazz fusion group called the David Chesky Big Band, which included Michael Brecker, Randy Brecker, and Bob James, and released the album Rush Hour.
 During the next ten years, Chesky made a living writing music for TV movies and commercials, continuing to learn from older composers.
 Another jazz fusion album, Club de Sol, appeared in 1989, his first album on his own Chesky label.
 His next two albums, The New York Chorinhos (1990) and The Tangos and Dances (1992), were collaborations with Brazilian guitarist Romero Lubambo in which he took traditional Brazilian forms and combined them with elements of jazz and classical music.

 In 1997 he created the Chesky Records Kids division to encourage children to listen to classical music.
 The first release was Classical Cats: A Children's Introduction to the Orchestra (1997), followed by Snowbears of Lake Louise (1998).
 Other works for children include the ballet The Zephyrtine (2013) and the opera The Mice War.
-He has written two comic operas for adults: The Pig, the Farmer, and the Artist, and Juliet & Romeo.
+He has written songs for soperano, mezzo and orchestra, multiple oratorios, three comic operas for adults: The Pig, the Farmer, and the Artist, La Farranucci, Juliet & Romeo, and one dramatic opera Snow White and the Queen.
+In addition to composing classical music David plays piano in his multiple jazz groups, Jazz in the New Harmonic, The Great European Songbook Trio, and his New York Latin Descagra trio.